L5050/Flipside-Mod-Manager/README.md

 # Flipside-Mod-Manager

 Flipside-Mod-Manager is a simple command-line tool for managing mods for the game Super Paper Mario.
-It provides an easy-to-use interface for installing, uninstalling, and backing up mods
+It provides an interface for installing and uninstalling mods, as well as backing up files that need to be replaced

 ## Features